ludovicobesana/ludovicobesana/README.md

 I'm working to ensure *all* public projects on this profile are complete, polished, and truly valuable.
 Each month, I dedicate time to one or more repositories: fixing bugs, updating dependencies, improving tests and documentation.

-  👉 You can follow my progress on [this public dashboard](https://github.com/users/ludovicobesana/projects/8)
+  👉 You can follow my progress by **following me on GitHub** and/or checking [this public dashboard](https://github.com/users/ludovicobesana/projects/8).

 ### 📬 Let’s connect
 [Website](https://ludovicobesana.com) • [LinkedIn](https://linkedin.com/in/ludovicobesana) • [X / Twitter](https://x.com/ludovicobesana)